paddytobias/research-software-management/PITCHME.md

 ---
 - Software = `source code`

-- i.e., text file programs
+  i.e., text file programs

 ---
 ## Software in Research: Context

-- Increasing support for research data
+- Increasing support for research data in universities
 - Still little support for research software code
 - But software management tools on the rise in research